Lasereyepop/hacktech26/README.md

 ## Way 1 — From the dashboard (recommended)

-This is the user-facing path: rasterize whatever's on your artboard and run the model on it.
+This is the user-facing Taste Lab path: rasterize whatever's on your artboard and run SkyNet on it.

 1. Make sure both servers are running:
    - `./apps/api/run_dev.sh` → FastAPI on `:8000`